-IFRS 16 has been applied to the unaudited condensed interim consolidated financial statements discussed in this MD&A using the full retrospective approach and the Corporation has therefore restated comparative information for the fiscal year ended February 3, 2019, as if IFRS 16 had always been in effect.
+IFRS 16 has been applied to the unaudited condensed interim consolidated financial statements discussed in this MD&A using the full retrospective approach and the Corporation has therefore restated comparative information for Fiscal 2019, as if IFRS 16 had always been in effect.

-Refer to Notes 4 and 5 to the Corporation's unaudited condensed interim consolidated financial statements for further details on these changes.
+Refer to Note 6 and Note 7 to the Corporation's unaudited condensed interim consolidated financial statements for further details on these changes.